kianmeng/markdown/docs/extensions/api.md

     * `priority`: An integer or float used to sort against all items.

     If an item is registered with a "name" which already exists, the existing item is replaced with the new item.
-    Tread carefully as the old item is lost with no way to recover it.
+    Treat carefully as the old item is lost with no way to recover it.
 The new item will be sorted according to its priority and will **not** retain the position of the old item.

 ### `Registry.deregister(self, name, strict=True)`  {: #registry.deregister data-toc-label='Registry.deregister'}